Fooftilly/Fooftilly.github.io/content/guide/rss.md

 ## News

-It is very easy to find RSS feeds for news.
+It is easy to find RSS feeds for news.
 If the website has an RSS feed, extension like
 [Feed Preview for Firefox](https://addons.mozilla.org/en-US/firefox/addon/feed-preview/)